cosmicavocado/card-game-api/README.md

 - Add a name so that I can be uniquely identified while playing
 - Draw up to 10 cards so that I have a full hand of 10 cards
 - Draw a prompt so I can judge the responses
-- Play a customCard so my response can be judged
+- Play a card so my response can be judged
 - Choose winning customCard so that the winning player can be awarded a point
 - See player scores so that I can keep track of who is winning
 - See a message announcing the winning player so that all players know who won
-- Create a custom customCard so I can personalize the game
-- Update a custom customCard so I can make changes
-- Delete a custom customCard so I can remove cards from the custom customCard pool
 - Reset the game so that I don’t have to reload the application just to begin a new game

 ## ERD